 Saturday, June 19, 2021

-The first major study of Aristotle and Plato was commissioned by Anna Komnene, daughter of Byzantine Emperor Alexios I Komnenos, in the twelfth century.
-While much of the work was done in Byzantine Greek, she had Aristotle’s Nicomachean Ethics and some of Plato’s Dialogues translated into Latin for the benefit of the scholars in Western Europe.
+The first major study of Aristotle and Plato was commissioned in the twelfth century, by Anna Komnene, daughter of Byzantine Emperor Alexios I Komnenos.
+While much of the work was done in Byzantine Greek, she had Aristotle’s Nicomachean Ethics and some of Plato’s Dialogues translated into Latin for the benefit of scholars in Western Europe.
 The translation of Nicomachean Ethics eventually found its way to Thomas Aquinas in the thirteenth century.
-Anna is the famous author of the twelfth century masterpiece of history, the Alexiad, but her contributions to the study of Ancient Greek philosophy are often ignored by modern scholars.
-In twelfth century Constantinople, she was seen as a philosopher and a scholar of Plato and Aristotle.
+In twelfth century Constantinople, Anna Komnene was seen as a philosopher and an important scholar of Plato and Aristotle.

 Posted by Anoop Verma at 8:28:00 AM

 Subscribe to: Post Comments (Atom)

 Post a Comment